ksamuel/postscriptum/README.rst

     on_finish handlers context is empty.

-Currently, goodbye does not provide a hook for
+Currently, postscriptum does not provide a hook for

 - sys.unraisablehook
 - exception occuring in other threads (threading.excepthook from 3.8 will allow us to do that later)